awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 Sample applications in this guide's GitHub repository demonstrate the use of environment variables in function code and AWS CloudFormation templates\.

 **Sample applications**
-+ [Blank function](samples-blank.md) – Create a function and an Amazon SNS topic in the same template\.
-Pass the name of the topic to the function in an environment variable\.
-Read environment variables in code \(multiple languages\)\.
++ [Blank function](samples-blank.md) – Create a basic function that shows the use of logging, environment variables, AWS X\-Ray tracing, layers, unit tests, and the AWS SDK\.
 + [RDS MySQL](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/rds-mysql) – Create a VPC and an Amazon RDS DB instance in one template, with a password stored in Secrets Manager\.
 In the application template, import database details from the VPC stack, read the password from Secrets Manager, and pass all connection configuration to the function in environment variables\.